-2015-2016 FINANCIAL OVERVIEW Building on last year's experience, the Kleinman Center improved fiscal operations with a refined budget structure and streamlined financial processes.
+"Thanks to the generosity and vision of Scott Kleinman and his wife, Wendy, this beautifully refurbished space will be a catalyst for effective energy policy and creative solutions to some of our greatest energy challenges." -AMY GUTMANN President of the University of Pennsylvania 2015-2016 Financial overview Building on last year's experience, the Kleinman Center improved fiscal operations with a refined budget structure and streamlined financial processes.
 We continued to support diverse faculty research endeavors, expanded professional and academic opportunities for students, enhanced engagement with energy policy professionals, and broadened the reach and impact of our written work.
 Most significantly, we bestowed the first annual Carnot Prize, successfully launched a visiting scholar program, and awarded our largest faculty grant to date.

+Kleinman Center for Energy Policy

+Contraction of the second seco

-University of Pennsylvania | School of Design Fisher Fine Arts Building, Suite 401 220 S. 34th St. Philadelphia, PA 19104
+University of Pennsylvania | School of Design Fisher Fine Arts Building Room 401 220 S. 34th St. Philadelphia, PA 19104

-P 215.573.3286

-F 215.573.1650
+P 215.573.3286 F 215.573.1650

 kleinmanenergy@upenn.edu

 MAILING ADDRESS:

-Meyerson Hall, Room G29 210 S. 34th St. Philadelphia, PA 19104
+Meyerson Hall Room G29 210 S. 34th St. Philadelphia, PA 19104